VAPus/PyOT-Legacy/_sphinx_source/index.rst

 * Async SQL
 * Async core code
 * Async scriptsystem
-* Ability to utilize epoll (Linux), iocp (Windows) and kpoll (FreeBSD)
+* Ability to utilize the best reactor designs (epoll (Linux), iocp (Windows) and kqueue (FreeBSD))
-* Ability to utilize jit from pypy (currently the logger module is a bit of a slowdown, we'll work on it, or just wait until pypy 1.7 which seems to fix this)
+* Ability to utilize JIT using PyPy
 * Very flexible core
 * Very configurable core
 * Very fast save format (save takes from less than 0.1ms to 0.3ms per player, scales over several sql connections, allowing for upto 10k saves per second)
-* Sector maps, dynamic load and unload for optimal memory usage (down to ~18MB on a 32bit systems and ~32MB on 64bit after login!)
+* Sector maps, dynamic load and unload for optimal memory usage (down to ~18MB on a 32bit systems and ~32MB on 64bit after login!) (*Multilingual mode may require more)
 * Support for instances or even having multiple worlds on one server!
+* Support for multiple languages (at the same time, now each individual account can have their own language!) (*all server sided messages, client UI is a different matter)
+* Ability to dynamicly script maps and custom items!

 The Future for PyOT
 =========================